-- Volcanoes: The entire island chain is made of volcanoes; don't miss the opportunity to see one.
-On Oahu, the entire family can hike to the top of ancient, world-famous Diamond Head.
-At the other end of the spectrum is fire-breathing Kilauea at Hawaii Volcanoes National Park, on the Big Island, where you can get an up-close-and-personal experience with the red-hot lava ooze.
-On Maui, Haleakala National Park provides a bird's-eye view into a long-dormant volcanic crater.
+- Visit Volcanoes: The entire island chain is made of volcanoes; don’t miss the opportunity to explore them.
+On Oahu, the whole family can hike to the top of ancient, world-famous Diamond Head Crater.
+At Hawaii Volcanoes National Park on the Big Island, where Kilauea has been erupting since 1983, acres of new black rock and billowing sulfurous steam give hints of Pele’s presence even when red-hot lava isn’t visible.
+On Maui, Haleakala National Park provides a bird’s-eye view into a long-dormant volcanic crater.

-- Waterfalls: Rushing waterfalls thundering downward into sparkling freshwater pools are some of Hawaii's most beautiful natural wonders.
-If you're on the Big Island, stop by Rainbow Falls, in Hilo, or the spectacular 442-foot Akaka Falls, just outside Hilo.
-On Maui, the Road to Hana offers numerous viewing opportunities; at the end of the drive, you'll find Oheo Gulch (also known as the Seven Sacred Pools), with some of the most dramatic and accessible waterfalls on the islands.
-Kauai is loaded with waterfalls, especially along the North Shore and in the Wailua area, where you'll find 40-foot Opaekaa Falls, probably the best-looking drive-up waterfall on Kauai.
-With scenic mountain peaks in the background and a restored Hawaiian village on the nearby riverbanks, the Opaekaa Falls are what the tourist-bureau folks call an eye-popping photo op.
+- Get Misted by Waterfalls: Waterfalls thundering down into sparkling pools are some of Hawaii’s most beautiful natural wonders.
+If you’re on the Big Island, head to the spectacular 442-foot Akaka Falls, north of Hilo.
+On Maui, the Road to Hana offers numerous viewing opportunities.
+At the end of the drive you’ll find Oheo Gulch, with some of the most dramatic and accessible waterfalls on the islands.
+Kauai is laced with waterfalls, especially along the North Shore and in the Wailua area, where you can drive right up to the 151-foot Opaekaa Falls and the 80-foot Wailua Falls.
+On Molokai, the 250-foot Mooula Falls can be visited only via a guided hike through breathtaking Halawa Valley, but that, too, is a very special experience.

 - Gardens: The islands are redolent with the sweet scent of flowers.
 For a glimpse of the full breadth and beauty of Hawaii's spectacular range of tropical flora, we suggest spending an afternoon at a lush garden.
 On Oahu, amid the high-rises of downtown Honolulu, the leafy oasis of Foster Botanical Garden showcases 26 native Hawaiian trees and the last stand of several rare trees, including an East African, whose white flowers bloom only at night.
 On the Big Island, Liliuokalani Gardens, the largest formal Japanese garden this side of Tokyo, resembles a postcard from Asia, with bonsai, carp ponds, pagodas, and even a moon-gate bridge.
 At Maui's Kula Botanical Garden, you can take a leisurely self-guided stroll through more than 700 native and exotic plants, including orchids, proteas, and bromeliads.
 On lush Kauai, Na Aina Kai Botanical Gardens, on some 240 acres, is sprinkled with around 70 life-size (some larger-than-life-size) whimsical bronze statues, hidden off the beaten path of the North Shore.